vpalombo/PANEV/README.md

 Pathways list preparation
 -------------------------

 The list of main pathways of interest (first level pathways - 1L), coded as **KEGG path ID**, is mandatory to run the main PANEV functions.
-The list of all available pathways on KEGG is obtainable by the *panev.pathList* function, that returns a dataframe containing two columns labelled as *path\_description* and *path\_ID*, respectively.
+The list of all available pathways on KEGG is obtainable by the *panev.pathList* function, that returns a dataframe containing two columns labeled as *path\_description* and *path\_ID*, respectively.
 This function helps to retrieve the KEGG path ID if unknown.

 To obtain the list of all available pathways in KEGG: